rundqvistElias/fbwidget/DOCUMENTATION.md

 ## The Three Routes

 ### `GET /`
 A demo page showing a live embed and the embed code snippet.
-The server URL and page ID are injected dynamically — nothing is hardcoded.
+The server reads `static/demo.html`, replaces the `__BASE_URL__` placeholder with the actual server URL (same mechanism as `widget.js`), and returns the result.
+Nothing is hardcoded.

 ### `GET /widget.js`
 Serves the JavaScript widget file.
 Before returning it, the server replaces the placeholder `__BASE_URL__` in the JS with the actual server URL (e.g. `http://localhost:8000`).
 This is how the widget knows where to send its API request, regardless of where the server is hosted.